 Stick your hemostats back inside the opening and use them to gently push along the seam lines to completely turn the shape right side out.
 Don’t poke your corners too hard, especially if you are using squared corners instead.

-When you are ready to close them up, pinch the folded edges of your opening together and sew them closed by hand with a slip stitch or a ladder stitch and your closure will be neat and won’t be very visible, as shown below.
+When you are ready to close your catnip toys up, pinch the folded edges of your opening together and sew them closed by hand with a slip stitch or a ladder stitch.
+Your closure will be neat and won’t be very visible, as shown below.
 You can even open the slip-stitching to replace the catnip with fresh catnip later.

 These are some recycled catnip squares.
-I bought these from the local kitty rescue, and after some wear, I emptied them, hand washed them inside out, pressed and sewed them using my 4 inch square templates, and refilled them.
+I bought these from Alley Cats and Angels, the local cat rescue, and after some wear, I emptied them, hand washed them inside out, pressed and sewed them using my 4 inch square templates, and refilled them.
+I liked the fabrics so much, I wanted to keep them going.
 They look almost good as new.

 Here is Jojo playing with her cigar.
 She loves to hide in the tub and sneak up on it.
 I call her a tub-shark:

-Patterns and instructions copyright Elizabeth Ruffing.
+I hope you enjoyed my catnip toy tutorial.
+Patterns and instructions are copyright Elizabeth Ruffing.
 Please don’t sell my patterns.
 You are welcome to use the catnip squares, cigars, and kickers patterns to make all the catnip toys you want.
 Please feel free to make toys to use for fundraisers, to donate to shelter cats, and to give to your friends!